 Also read: Arduino vs MicroPython vs CircuitPython: Which One Will You Choose?

 In this guide, we will use I2C to transmit data from BMP280 to Raspberry Pi Pico’s RP2040 microcontroller.
-I2C protocol uses 4 wires – 2 wires to send and synchronize data, and 2 wires for the power supply.
-Below is the Pinout of Raspberry Pi Pico W. We can use any of the pins marked as SDA/SCL to interface with BMP280.
+The I2C interface needs 4 wires – 2 wires to send and synchronize data, and 2 wires for the power supply.
+Below is the pinout of Raspberry Pi Pico W for your reference.
+We can use any of the pins marked as SDA/SCL to interface with BMP280.

-We will use pins 1 and 2 of Pi Pico to interface with BMP280.
-Pin 1 is the SDA pin while Pin 2 is the SCL pin.
+We will use GPIO-0 and GPIO-1 of Pi Pico to interface with BMP280.
+GPIO-0 is the SDA pin while GPIO-1 is the SCL pin.
 You can use any of the other I2C pins for your project.
-You can read our article on I2C communication in Raspberry Pi Pico to know more about this mode of communication.
+Read our article on I2C communication in Raspberry Pi Pico to learn more.

 BMP280 & Raspberry Pi Pico Wiring